sumner15/FROBOT/readme.txt

 Verified functioning 5/11/2016
 Dennis added functionality for unassisted (passive robot) movements with auto (active robot) returns.
 This was not possible before.

+Non-functioning 11/21/2016
+Dennis added force logging functionality from the transducers, but it appears to crash when the first "go" cue occurs.

+Dennis' dropbox link (as of 11/21/2016): https://www.dropbox.com/sh/vfbi4htbk9d8j2l/AAA6Up7lWZHseEVFpJYXR0fEa?dl=0